Chevrolet TrailBlazer (SUV): EXT

 The TrailBlazer was also available as a 3-row, 7-passenger EXT version.
 This vehicle was 16 in longer and had a higher roofline in the rear to allow easier access to the third row of seats.
 Chevrolet disguised the higher roofline using roof racks.
-The TrailBlazer EXT platform was given the internal designation GMT370, which was shared with the GMC Envoy XL and Isuzu Ascender LWB; long wheelbase versions of the Oldsmobile Bravada, Buick Rainier and Saab 9-7X were never offered.
+The TrailBlazer EXT platform was given the internal designation GMT370, which was shared with the GMC Envoy XL and Isuzu Ascender LWB; long-wheelbase versions of the Oldsmobile Bravada, Buick Rainier, and Saab 9-7X were never offered.

 Production of the EXT model was handled by the Oklahoma City Assembly plant in Oklahoma City, Oklahoma.
 The last TrailBlazer EXT rolled off the assembly line on February 20, 2006, because GM had reportedly closed that plant, making 2006 the final year for the TrailBlazer EXT.

-The EXT could be identified by its much straighter rear doors (which were not inline with the rear wheel arches), as well as by the circular, metal cap on each of the quarter windows where the opening mechanism attaches, on the 2003 models only.
+The EXT could be identified by its much straighter rear doors, which do not extend into the rear wheel arches.

 SS

 An SS model was introduced for the 2006 model year.
-This was the first time a production SUV wore the Super Sport badge.
-The TrailBlazer SS came standard with a 6.0L LS2 V8 engine which produced 395 bhp and 400lb-ft (540 nm) of torque, the same standard engine as the 2005–2007 C6 Corvette, except with different exhaust (more restrictive) and a taller intake manifold to better use the torque characteristics of the engine in the much heavier body.
-The suspension was stiffened and lowered from the factory, added an air-leveling system in the rear, and rode on 20 in wheels wearing 255 mm wide tires — all which contributed to much improved handling.
-All TrailBlazers SS also came from the factory with 4.10 differentials, improving off-the-line acceleration.
-They were available in both rear-wheel-drive and all-wheel-drive configurations.
-About 1.7% of total TrailBlazer production had the B4U SS-package.
+This was the first time a production SUV wore the Super Sport badge, which was first introduced with the 1961 Impala.
+The TrailBlazer SS came standard with a 6.0L LS2 V8 engine which produced up to 395 bhp and 400 lb-ft (540 nm) of torque, the same standard engine as the 2005–2007 C6 Corvette, except with different exhaust (more restrictive) and a taller intake manifold to better use the engine's torque characteristics in the much heavier body.
+The suspension was stiffened and lowered from the factory, with an air-leveling system in the rear, and rode on 20 in wheels wearing 255 mm wide tires—all which contributed to much improved handling.
+The TrailBlazer SS also came with a 4.10 rear axle ratio, improving off-the-line acceleration, and was available in both rear-wheel-drive and all-wheel-drive configurations.
+About 1.7% of total TrailBlazer production had the SS package (Regular Production Option code B4U).

 Safety

-IIHS tests in early 2009 gave early TrailBlazers a Acceptable overall rating in the frontal offset test while 2005–2009 models got an Acceptable rating.
-For 2008 models side curtain airbags became standard.
-At that time, the TrailBlazer received a Marginal overall side impact rating - tested with optional side airbags present.
-Torso type side airbags were not available then.
+IIHS tests in early 2009 gave early TrailBlazers an Acceptable overall rating in the frontal offset test, while 2005–2009 models received an Acceptable rating.
+For 2008 models, side-curtain airbags became standard.
+At that time, the TrailBlazer received a Marginal overall side impact rating, tested with optional side airbags present.
+Torso-type side airbags were not available then.

 2007 National Highway Traffic Safety Administration (NHTSA) Crash Test Ratings: